The Human Truth Foundation

 Life Expectancy73.67yrs (2017)2

 Ecuador does relatively well in ensuring human rights and freedom, compared to many other countries.
-Ecuador does the best in terms of speed of uptake of HR treaties3.
-It does the second-best in terms of its nominal commitment to Human Rights4.
-It comes in the best 20 in terms of freethought5 (amongst the lowest in The Americas).
-It does better than average in terms of LGBT equality6 and in commentary in Human Rights Watch reports7 (but bad for The Americas).
-But, things could still be better.
-Ecuador does worse than average in the rate of gender bias (from 7 indicators)8 (one of the highest in The Americas), opposing gender inequality9 (there are 'far-reaching restrictions on womens' and girls' access to reproductive health care'12), supporting personal, civil & economic freedoms10 and in supporting press freedom11.
+Ecuador does the second-best when it comes to its nominal commitment to Human Rights3.
+It comes in the best 20 in freethought4 (one of the lowest in The Americas).
+It does better than average when it comes to LGBT equality in the 2020s5, commentary in Human Rights Watch reports6 (but low for The Americas) and in its average Freedom in the World rating (but high for The Americas).
+Ecuador doesn't do so well in other areas.
+Ecuador does worse than average in the rate of gender bias (from 7 indicators)7 (amongst the highest in The Americas), opposing gender inequality8 (there are 'far-reaching restrictions on womens' and girls' access to reproductive health care'12), supporting press freedom9, supporting personal, civil & economic freedoms10 and in combatting modern slavery11.
 Now Rafael Correa has been replaced as President (in 2017), things are looking to get better, as new President Lenin Moreno "has publicly embraced respect for free speech and promised to deliver a more tolerant government"12.

 1. Ecuador's Human Rights, Equality & Tolerance